samakiii/Luna/README.md

 Last but not the least, login to your gmail account and once you're done, click this link: https://www.google.com/settings/security/lesssecureapps

-Once you're at that page, turn ON the lesssecureapps settings and go back to the contact page and voila!
+Once you're at that page, turn ON the <b>lesssecureapps</b> settings and go back to the contact page and voila!